 Primary and critical texts will be listed in separate sections.
 Items on breadth lists will be numbered continuously across sections (i.e., do not begin a new set of numbers in new sections).
-Fields centering on primary (e.g., literary or film/media) texts need clear intellectual frames, and must also contain at least three critical or theoretical texts.
+Fields centering on primary (e.g., literary or film/media) texts need clear intellectual frames and must also contain at least three critical or theoretical texts.
 Fields centering on critical or theoretical texts must also contain at least three primary (e.g., literary or film/media) texts.

 For secondary materials like articles and chapters, page numbers of the actual reading to be undertaken will be submitted.
 The aim of this is to assist students, advisors, and the graduate committee with the task of creating equitable lists across any cadre of students.
 A collection of essays without designated chapters will be considered as a text read completely for examination purposes.
+If selections from a collection of essays or stories are short, they can be listed underneath the collection title as part of that item.
+If each selection is long, the selections can be listed under separate numbers.
 Clarity on the list is crucial for examiners as they prepare questions and conduct the oral portion of the breadth examination.
 Other types of items may similarly indicate selected reading.

-There should be no overlap between breadth and major field lists.
-For example, if a student specializing in eighteenth-century novels is doing a breadth field on the novel, they will omit novels written during the eighteenth century - the list might include seventeenth-, nineteenth-, and twentieth-century novels.
+There will typically be no overlap between breadth and major field lists.
+For example, if a student specializing ineighteenth-century novels is doing a breadth field on the novel, they will omit novels written during the eighteenth century - the list might include seventeenth-, nineteenth-, and twentieth-century novels.